manasidek/-Amazon_Vine_Analysis/README.md

 ![total_votes_20](https://github.com/manasidek/Amazon_Vine_Analysis/blob/main/Images/tital_votes_greater_20.png)

-- Filter the above dataframe for votes greater than 50%. the dataframe is as below:
+- Filter the above dataframe for votes greater than 50%.
+The dataframe is as below:

 ![more_than_50%](https://github.com/manasidek/Amazon_Vine_Analysis/blob/main/Images/more_than_50%25.png)